 PAIN AT THE BACK OF THE MOUTH

 Temporomandibular Joint (TMJ) disorder can cause pain in the back of your mouth, that mostly leads to severe tooth pain.
 The temporomandibular joint connects your jaw to your skull on either side of your face.
 When it’s inflamed or not functioning correctly, it can cause oral pain.
-Seeking appropriate dental treatment for TMJ disorder is how to relieve tooth pain.
+Seeking appropriate dental treatment for TMJ disorder is how to releive tooth pain.

 What Are The Causes Of Tooth Pain